Neuroanatomy for Neuropsychologists

 Taylor Jenkin is a Master of Psychology (Clinical Neuropsychology)/PhD Candidate at The University of Melbourne.
 She completed the Bachelor of Science at The University of Melbourne, at which time she developed keen interests in psychology and neuroscience, and their intersection.
 She went on to complete her Honours in Psychology, and through her research project developed a passion for learning about the relationship between brain function and psychology.
 She commenced her postgraduate studies in 2018, and her interest in the human brain’s structure and function continued to develop.
 Alongside her clinical training she is undertaking her PhD at The Murdoch Children’s Research Institute, and her research focuses on investigating family-centred care in paediatric acquired brain injury rehabilitation.

-Please complete the Expression of Interest form and we will notify you once the course is released.
+This course has released.
+Please use the apply now button complete the Expression of Interest form and we will notify you once the course is released.

 T: +61 3 8344 5673